 The most immediate concern for a baby with cleft palate is good nutrition.
 The opening into the mouth from the nose causes a leak of air that prevents effective suction.
 If the infant has only a cleft lip, there should be no loss of suction and the infant can suck well from a bottle or a breast.
-When the gum and lip are cleft, the infant’s suction may be reduced and the baby might need a bottle with a freer flow rate, such as one of the vented bottles on the market, or a juice nipple.
-Some parents find that pushing the two sides of the lip together without blocking the nostrils restores suction immediately.
+When the gum and lip are cleft, the infant’s suction may be reduced and the baby might need a bottle with a freer flow rate, such as one of the vented bottles on the market, or a faster flow nipple.
+Some parents hold the two sides of the lip together without blocking the nostrils to restore suction immediately.
 The following are suggestions to help you decide how best to feed your baby.

-• Breastfeeding an infant with a cleft lip but no cleft palate will be successful, but sometimes requires a changed feeding position so that mother’s breast tissue fills the gap in the lip or gum.
+- Breastfeeding an infant with a cleft lip but no cleft palate can be successful, but sometimes requires a changed feeding position so that mother’s breast tissue fills the gap in the lip or gum.

-• Breastfeeding an infant with a cleft palate is quite challenging unless the infant’s cleft palate is very far in the back of the mouth and very small.
-Nursing at the breast is best limited to 10 minutes, and supplemental bottles are needed if breastfeeding alone does not supply enough food for adequate satisfaction and growth.
+- Breastfeeding an infant with a cleft palate is quite challenging unless the infant’s cleft palate is very far in the back of the mouth and very small.
+Nursing at the breast is best limited to 10 minute sessions, and supplemental bottles will be needed if breastfeeding alone does not supply enough food for adequate satisfaction and growth.

-• Hold your baby up in a semi-upright seated position, to limit the amount of liquid that enters the nasal passage, with the head and shoulders in one hand and the bottle in your other hand.
+- Hold your baby in a semi-upright seated position, to limit the amount of liquid that enters the nasal passage.
+Keep your baby's head and shoulders in one hand and the bottle in your other hand.
 If you are more comfortable with the baby in the crook of your elbow, place a folded blanket or flat pillow under that elbow to hold the baby more upright.
 Some infants totally ignore drainage into the nose and you should not be alarmed to see a trickle come out.
 If there is a great amount of liquid in the nose, or if your baby spits up, tilt the baby forward.
-Your baby will swallow any extra milk in the back of the throat and the extra milk in the front of the mouth and nose will drain out by gravity.
+Your baby will swallow any extra milk in the back of the throat.
+The extra milk in the front of the mouth and nose will drain out by gravity.
 You may use a bulb suction to help, but the positioning is important to prevent any extra liquid from sliding to the back of the throat.

-• Hold the infant so the head, neck and shoulders are in a straight line, or with the chin slightly tilted toward the chest.
+- Hold your infant so the head, neck and shoulders are in a straight line, or with the chin slightly tilted toward the chest.

-• When any of the nipples are placed in the mouth, allow your baby to suck and breathe a few times before beginning any compression of either the Mead Johnson Cleft Palate Nurser bottle or the Haberman Feeder.
-Begin with gentle compression and slowly increase the pressure while watching your infant’s face which should remain calm.
+- After placing the nipple in your baby's mouth, allow the baby to suck and breathe a few times before beginning any compression of either the Mead Johnson Cleft Palate Nurser bottle or the Haberman Feeder.
+Begin with gentle compression and slowly increase the pressure.
+Your infant's face should remain calm.
 For the Pigeon nipple, place the nipple in the mouth parallel to the floor so that it does not fill completely for the first few swallows.
 Once the infant has been comfortably breathing and feeding, you may lift the bottle so that the nipple fills more fully.

 Bottle feeding using the Pigeon Cleft Palate Nipple

-• There is a Y cut in the tip of the nipple.
+- The Pigeon cleft palate nipple has a Y cut in the tip.
 Roll the tip with a clean cloth to loosen the opening.

-• Put the nipple in baby’s mouth normally.
+- Put the nipple in your baby’s mouth normally.
 The infant’s tongue will activate the flow.
 If the nipple collapses, you can unscrew the cap and re-tighten it more loosely.
-Problem–solving: When nipple collapse is a frequent problem, some parents have successfully placed the Pigeon nipple and valve in a vented bottle system (i.e. Dr. Brown Natural Flow Baby Bottle).
-Other parents have slightly enlarged the “Y” cut.
+When nipple collapse is a frequent problem, some parents have found that slightly enlarging the Y cut on the nipple is effective.

 Bottle feeding using a Haberman Feeder

-• Assemble the bottle and fill with breast milk or formula according to package directions.
+- Follow the package directions to assemble the bottle and fill with breast milk or formula.
 The side of the disk with the holes will face the bottle, and the smooth white disk will face the nipple.

-• Line up the shortest line on the compressible reservoir with the baby’s nose and tickle the lower lip.
+- Line up the shortest line on the compressible reservoir with the baby’s nose and tickle the lower lip.
 Insert the nipple when the mouth opens.
 Position the nipple on the center of the tongue with the tip turned under the intact part of the palate.
-The infant will begin to suck.
-Rotate the nipple until the longest line and greatest flow is under the baby’s nose.
+Your baby will begin to suck.
+Rotate the nipple until the longest line and greatest flow is under the nose.
 If your infant cannot tolerate the flow, rotate the bottle back to a slower rate of flow.
-You may compress the reservoir every second or third suck, or put continuous pressure on the section so that more milk will come out of the nipple when the baby compresses the nipple between the palate and tongue.
+You may compress the reservoir every second or third suck, or put continuous pressure on the section so that more milk will come out of the nipple when your baby compresses the nipple between the palate and tongue.

 Bottle Feeding Using the Enfamil Cleft Palate Nurser

-• The Enfamil Nurser bottle comes with a narrow, cross cut nipple.
-Any commercial nipple can be used with the compressible bottle if the tip of the nipple is cut in a 1/8 to 1/4 inch “X”.
+- The Enfamil Nurser bottle comes with a narrow, cross cut nipple.
+Any commercial nipple can be used with the compressible bottle if the tip of the nipple is cut in a 1/8” to 1/4” “X”.

-• If the baby takes more than 40 minutes to eat, or if there is leakage from the nipple ring, it may improve feeding efficiency to increase the crosscut about 1/16th of an inch.
-Any time the nipple opening is enlarged take care to squeeze less until you know how much the flow of formula has increased.
+- If the baby takes more than 40 minutes to eat, or if there is leakage from the nipple ring, it may improve feeding efficiency to increase the crosscut by about 1/16”.
+Any time the nipple opening is enlarged, take care to squeeze less until you know how much the flow of formula has increased.